How do you bake a cake?

 Zoro, who is still lost out at sea, discovers some pirates on a defunct boat.
 They explain that this random girl, Nami, pretended to be starving and desperate in order to lure them in and steal their boat and treasure along with it.
 Zoro uses them to bring them back to their base on Orange Town.
 They explain that they are a part of a notorious pirate crew led by Buggy the Clown.

-Buggy is very of the time, this was right after the likes of Twisted Metal and Batman: TAS came out, so the cards were on the table for an edgy clown character like this.
+Buggy is very of the time, this was right after the likes of Final Fantasy 6, Twisted Metal, and Batman: TAS came out, so the cards were on the table for a mad clown character like this.

 Out of all the villains introduced during the East Blue, Buggy the Clown is probably the best and most memorable out of all of them.
 Now, that sounds like a compliment, but it also kind of isn't, you'll see what I mean once we get to the other villains.